 - Learn at the research centre that pioneered the integrated historical study of science, technology and medicine.

-- Benefit from opportunities to work with staff and fellow students specialising in science communication, museum studies, and science and healthcare policy.
+- Work alongside staff and fellow students specialising in science communication, museum studies, and science and healthcare policy.

-- Study in a research-led teaching culture, with particular strengths in 20th century and contemporary history.
+- Study in a research-led teaching culture, with particular strengths in twentieth century and contemporary history.

 - Open up flexible career options, from PhD preparation to jobs in science writing and public engagement.